fmselab/ct-competition/index.md

 - The rules and general information about the second edition of the combinatorial testing competitions are published [here](https://fmselab.github.io/ct-competition/results/2023/index2023.html).
   - The results of the 2nd edition of the CT Competition are published [here](https://fmselab.github.io/ct-competition/results/2023/Competition2023.html).

+- The rules and general information about the third edition of the combinatorial testing competitions are published [here](https://fmselab.github.io/ct-competition/results/2024/index2024.html).